soulshellai/soulshell/readme.md

 Most productivity apps are built for neurotypical brains — rigid lists, checkbox grids, templates.
 That's great if your brain works in straight lines.
 If it doesn't, those tools become another source of guilt.

 SoulShell is different.
-It has three modules designed to match how chaotic brains actually work:
+Three modules designed to match how chaotic brains actually work:

-- **🧠 Workspace** — A visual canvas for your scattered thoughts.
+- **🧠 Workspace** — A visual canvas for scattered thoughts.
 Sticky notes you can drag, connect, and reorganize like a mind map.
 - **💬 AI Mirror** — An AI that reflects your patterns instead of bossing you around.
 Vent, ramble, think out loud — it listens.
 - **⚡ Synthesize** — One button reads everything (notes + mirror chat + tasks) and turns it into a personalized action plan.